neurodivergence/neurodivergence/README.md

-you may int! i dont bite as long as you know boundaries! feel free to comment on my atabook! btw i prefer if u guys call my ocs/cos bipolar than autism, i am not autistic and was always not. i've been prescribed w mood stabilisers + antipsychotics.
+you may int! i dont bite as long as you know boundaries! feel free to comment on my atabook! btw i prefer if u guys call my ocs/cos bipolar than autism, i am not autistic and was always not. i've been prescribed w mood stabilisers + antipsychotics. i am under therapy, i am not self diagnosed.

 byf:
 - dni fakeclaimers, anti-recovery, calls urself psychotic/bipolar/delulu etc for funny i hate u gusys, u demonise cluster b disorders, basic dni criteria